laitanawe/nextflow-novice/_episodes/03-nextflow-example-pipeline1.md

 // Input data is received through channels
 // input_ch = Channel.fromPath(params.input)
 read_pairs_ch = Channel.fromFilePairs( params.reads, checkIfExists: true )
-// read_pairs_ch channel is a tuple where the 1st element is a value/sampleID and the 2nd is a list of paths read_pairs_ch.view()
+// read_pairs_ch channel is a tuple where the 1st item is a value or the sampleID and the 2nd tuple item is a list of paths read_pairs_ch.view()

-// This section is an example on how to convert a tuple into a list if you're interested.
+// This section is an example on how to convert a tuple into a list, if you're interested.
 Channel.fromFilePairs( params.reads, flat: true )
 // read_pairs_flat_ch channel can be turned into a flat list
        .set{read_pairs_flat_ch}